Today we present the comparison and analysis of the new SoC Allwinner H728 vs. the rest of SoC on the market. A very powerful processor.

 This Allwinner H728 SoC is an interesting evolution of the H6XX generation.
 The graphics power with the Mali-G57 MC1 GPU gives us a considerable leap.
 As for the CPU level thanks to its eight cores we have a pretty good performance in desktop use.

 The Allwinner H728 processor works well in terms of video playback, but is limited by not supporting AV1, it is a box suitable for video up to 4K@60fps with basic HDR.
-On the other hand, the firmware on Android 14 64bit behaves with stability, it is quite modern and will give us some useful life in the long run.
+On the other hand, the firmware based on Android 14 64bit behaves with stability, it is quite modern and will give us some useful life in the long run.

 Once tested the new Allwinner H728 we can say that it offers enough power, but it is limited in some aspects such as modern video playback.